jkuchma/CISCX82DoodleApp/README.md

 # Short Description:
 This is my Doodle App which I have developed for Android devices using Android Studio.
-In this app, you can draw around the canvas and change the color, opacity, brush width, and clear the canvas.
+In this app, you can draw around the canvas and change the color, opacity, brush width, invert the canvas, and clear the canvas.

 # How to Run:
 Pull from this repo